Webstrates/bustle-docs/relations.md

 ## HasTag

 The *hastag* releation is a catch-all relation between a random non-Tag node and a Tag-node.
-It should be used sp
+It should be used sparingly and replaced with a stronger typed variant if possible.